-GRD 210 Rapid Visualization (3 credits)
+GRD 150 Rapid Visualization (3 credits)

-The Rapid Visualization course facilitates conceptual thinking, research methodologies, and problem solving.
-Using rapid visualization and prototyping processes, students solve a series of contemporary problems that address environmental, social, political, cultural, and commercial topics as addressed in professional practice.
-Students gain understanding in the significance of rapid visualization and conceptual thinking as it applies to targeted audiences and demographics.
+The Rapid Visualization course introduces processes and techniques for rapid development of concepts.
+Focus is on quick and accurate sketching in high volume for conceptual thinking and problem solving.
+Students solve a series of contemporary problems that address environmental, social, political, cultural, and commercial topics as addressed in professional practice.